Getting the message on public health

-Encouraging people to take steps to protect their health and wellbeing is key to preventing many illnesses.
-It improves life chances in every way.
-It also saves public funds that would otherwise be spent on care and other support down the line.
-But how do you make sure your campaigns and communications are seen?
+Encouraging people to protect their own health & wellbeing is key to improving outcomes for preventable illnesses.
+It can also reduce demand on emergency & social care services.
+But, how do you make sure your campaigns are seen?

 Year-round, the Government runs a range of campaigns – from smoking cessation to keeping active, and from child immunisation to mental health.
 But how can you make sure, as a local council or ICB, that all your residents get to see these messages, understand them and act on them?